 The style of Art Nouveau was often expressed through glass art.
 Louis Comfort Tiffany (1848-1933) began creating “Tiffany Style” lamps in New York at the turn of the century using complex shade designs depicting nature with dragonflies, wisteria, and pond lilies:

 The famous jewelry firm called Tiffany & Company was founded by Louis’ father, Charles Tiffany.
 Louis became their first design director in 1902 during the Art Nouveau era.
 They are still in business today and continue to sell striking pieces of jewelry and other collectibles to the very wealthy.

 The jewelers of French cities Paris and Brussels defined the style of Art Nouveau in jewelry.
 For the past two centuries, the emphasis had been on gemstones, especially diamonds.
 Now, a new style of jewelry emerged emphasizing the artists’ designs and craftsmanship rather than the costly metals or precious gems.

 They began to experiment with enameling techniques and using new, modest materials such as horn, molded glass, ivory, shell, and copper without the use of machines.
-Diamonds were seldom used now as semi-precious stones such as amethyst, opal, amber, citrine, peridot, moonstone, and freshwater pearls became much more common in Art Nouveau jewelry.
+Diamonds were seldom used now.
+Semi-precious stones such as amethyst, opal, amber, citrine, peridot, moonstone, and freshwater pearls became much more common in Art Nouveau jewelry.

-Here is a beautifully crafted Art Nouveau piece I repurposed into a cocktail ring.
+Here is a beautiful Art Nouveau piece I repurposed into a ring.
 You can see the nature motif and freshwater pearl crafted into the design: